 A. Under IRC section 2702, a GRAT—if structured correctly—allows a grantor to transfer a portion of the future appreciation of the assets that were transferred to the trust to future trust beneficiaries.
 If the assets transferred to the trust appreciate over the term of the GRAT at a rate higher than the section 7520 rate, any excess appreciation accumulates and is transferred to the trust beneficiaries free from estate and gift tax.

-Learn more about GRATs, how to use them, and why they have nearly zero gift tax risk by attending our November 17 webinar.
+Learn more about GRATs, how to use them, and why they have nearly zero gift tax risk by watching our on-demand webinar